Department of Communication Disorders

 Grade Mode: Standard Letter

 The course is designed to analyze normal and abnormal phonological processes in children and adults.
-Proficiency in transcription using the alphabet of the International Phonetic Association is emphasized.
+Proficiency in transcription using the International Phonetic Alphabet (IPA) is emphasized.

 Grade Mode: Standard Letter